awesome-release/terraform-demo/README.md

 `curl -X POST "https://<app id>.execute-api.<region>.amazonaws.com/v1/new-post?message=Watson+come+here+I+need+you"`

-The request will trigger the lambda function and make a request to the node api.
+The request will trigger the lambda function to then make a request to the node api.
 You can verify this by checking the backend logs for your message, and slack if you have enabled it in the env config:

 ![output](./assets/backend-log.png)